High School Mental Health Education

 This one hour, non-religious, interactive presentation is designed to address issues of mental health, in particular those highlighted in the 2015 Ontario Health and Physical Education curriculum.

-This presentation has been vetted and approved by the mental health lead for the Waterloo Region District School Board.
+This presentation has been vetted and approved by the mental health lead for the Waterloo Region District School Board, and has been booked over 50 times by nine different high schools in the area.

 The presentation combines personal experience with professional practice, and focuses on: